sonr-io/beam-react-native/README.md

 yarn ios
 ```

-## how to publish the app to expo host
+## how to publish the app to expo host (staging)

 ```
-expo publish
+expo publish --release-channel staging
 ```